 The earliest record of annual international tourist numbers to New Zealand was 5,233 in 1903.
 International tourism growth was very slow until it took off in the 1960s.
 Growth was especially strong during the 1990s and 2000s, and in the year to March 2009 there were 2.4 million international tourists.
-In the early 2000s tourism’s annual contribution to the economy was $18.6 billion, or 9% of gross domestic product.

 Choice of activities

 - Experience local tourist attractions; eg. Glow Worm Caves, Black Water Rafting or the Kiwi Culture Show in Waitomo OR Te Puia, the Gondola and Luge, the Agrodome or the Polynesian Pools in Rotorua.

 - Presentations and discussions with experts from the local museum or Regional Tourism Organisation on tourism development in the region.